 The content was still mostly text, and therefore of limited use.
 The invention of style sheets \cite{lie:book99} made the WWW vastly more flexible and usable.
 Separating presentation and content, it was possible to present information in a visual manner that made the content accessible to the wider population.
 It became possible to develop web interfaces for businesses, and information in general became accessible through the web, in addition to traditional media.

-The third step became known as the Web 2.0: instead of being passive consumers of information, anyone could now contribute to the WWW \cite{oreilly:web2005}.
-People started to put much of their lives in the WWW through social media platforms such as Facebook.
-It become possible to create content such as blogs and videos, and find an audience through YouTube and other similar sites.
+The third step became known as Web 2.0: instead of being passive consumers of information, anyone could now contribute to the WWW \cite{oreilly:web2005}.
+People started to put much of their lives on the WWW through social media platforms such as Facebook.
+It became possible to create content such as blogs and videos, and find an audience through YouTube and other similar sites.

-The fourth phase is happening now, and its implications are huge.
+Transition to the fourth phase is now almost complete.
+It happened faster than expected, expedited to a large extent by the pandemic.
 The WWW has become a standard infrastructure for commerce and creativity.
 It is possible for small businesses to reach consumers across the globe.
 Brick and mortar stores have become secondary in many areas of retail such as books, apparel, and groceries.
 Travel, entertainment, and everyday life in general is organized through the Web.
-As a result, WWW is the foundation of most human activity in the modern world, making our lives more rich and efficient than ever before.
-On the other hand, fake news now propagate easily, social computing and gaming can be considered an addiction, and outages of social media service causes an outrage, demonstrating that our relationship with the WWW is complex and still evolving.
+As a result, WWW is the foundation of most human activity in the modern world, making our lives richer and more efficient than ever before.
+On the other hand, fake news now propagates easily, social computing and gaming can be considered an addiction, and outages of social media services cause major disruptions, demonstrating that our relationship with the WWW is complex and still evolving.